-This is the most secure 2-step verification method as this utilizes physical devices that cannot be compromised electronically, so an attacker would have to gain physical access to your 2-step verification key and access to your digital information.
+This is the most secure 2-step verification method as this requires posession of a physical device; an attacker would have to gain physical access to your 2-step verification key and access to your digital information.

-Coinbase supports all u2F/WebAuthN standard security keys.
+Coinbase supports all WebAuthN / Fido2 standard security keys.
 An option for a security key is Yubico's yubikey.
 Learn how to use a security key by visiting our help article Using and Managing Security Keys.

 SMS/Text - Least secure

 SMS/Text is a phone app authentication or text-based authentication.
 Since SMS is linked to a phone number, it can leave you susceptible to phone number porting attacks.
 These types of attacks involve an attacker transferring or "porting" a victim's phone number to a device the attacker controls, effectively taking over the number and associated 2-step verification codes.

 Authy is no longer supported on Coinbase, but these steps will help you disable Authy and add a new authenticator.